mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 .. #how do they coexist? whats needed for coexistence?

 In INET, different types of radio modules (e.g. 802.11 and 802.15.4) can detect each other's transmissions, but can only receive transmissions of their own type.
 Transmissions belonging to the other technology appear to receivers as noise.
 However, this noise can be strong enough to make a node defer from transmitting.
-As such, the fact the a radio treats transmissions it cannot receive as noise is the mechanism which allows any wireless protocol models to interfere with each other.
+As such, the fact that the a radio treats transmissions it cannot receive as noise is the mechanism which allows any wireless protocol models to interfere with each other.

 **TODO? this is the basis of coexistence...they just detect each other's transmissions as noise -> not sure its needed**